 Street Cultivation is a good book series that is worth checking out.

-Why is Street Cultivation recommended?
+Why is Street Cultivation included?

 Street Cultivation is an interesting mix of the LitRPG and Wuxia/cultivation genres.
 It is not a virtual world like most LitRPG books and its set in a future fictional future universe.
 But if you like cultivation stories, or if you're curious about them then Street Cultivation is a good LitRPG to check out.